 CC from packet switched services are sent using the uMTSCC element CCContents, which is an OCTET STRING.

 Alternatively, subject to national agreement, CC from packet switched services are sent using the uMTSCC-CC-PDU element of CCContents, which is the CC-PDU from 3GPP TS 33.108 [3], containing the uLIC-header and payload.

+CC and IRI PDUs formatted according to 3GPP TS 33.128 [6] are sent using the threeGPP33128DefinedCC and threeGPP33128DefinedIRI elements of CCContents and IRIContents respectively.